My Car Key Won’t Turn the Ignition – What Can I do?

 There are several reasons why the key may have stopped turning the ignition.

-Your car key may have stopped turning the ignition because of a safety feature of the car, a bad key, or broken or damaged wafers in the ignition.
+Your car key may have stopped turning the ignition because of a safety feature of the car, a worn out key, or broken or damaged wafers within the ignition.

 A Safety Feature of the Car is Preventing the Key from Turning